German Chancery: Functions and duties

 The primary duty of the Hanoverian minister in London was to transmit memoranda between the Privy Council of Hanover and the Elector of Hanover, who was the king of Great Britain.
 During the reigns of George I, George II, and most of the active reign of George III, the ministers held few other duties, working in two small rooms within St James's Palace.
 Politically, the ministers held little power in Hanover or in Great Britain throughout the eighteenth century.

 Unlike the many ministers in Hanover, however, the minister in London was required to have an in-depth knowledge of the British political system and the current opinions of the two major political parties – namely the Tory and Whig factions – and most importantly, he had constant and direct access to the Elector.
 As the position matured, namely during the French Revolutionary Wars, it became more politically responsible, especially under the administration of Ernst zu Münster, who worked tirelessly to make the Hanoverian cause known to the British people.
 He was rewarded with the expansion of Hanover's borders and the elevation of the electorate to a kingdom during the Congress of Vienna in 1814.
 While the final minister achieved little recognition in comparison, the post had become all but defunct by the 1830s as the union between the crowns was reaching its inevitable end.
 The last minister returned to Hanover in 1837 with Ernest Augustus, the new Hanoverian king, and the post was thereafter unnecessary.
 The records of the chancery are now located in the state archives of Hanover.

 Hanoverian Envoys in London

-Prior to the Hanoverian succession but following the Glorious Revolution in 1688, a Hanoverian minister was resident in London as an emissary to English court for the rights and claims of Sophia, Electress of Hanover to the English succession.
-The position survived until the death of Bothmer in 1732, although most of the functions of the office had been assumed by the Chancery.
+Following the Glorious Revolution in 1688, and up to the Hanoverian succession, a Hanoverian minister was resident in London as an emissary to English court for the rights and claims of Sophia, Electress of Hanover to the English succession.
+The position survived until the death of Bothmer, the last minister to serve in this capacity, in 1732, although most of the functions of the office had been assumed by the Chancery.
 The known Hanoverian envoys are: